night-hike/night-hike/README.md

 -   recommend optimal weather and moon phase date
 -   save search history to local storage

+- As a client, I want to know then it will be a clear day to see the stars and the moon.
+- WHEN I open the homepage,
+- THEN I see a clear UI with a description homepage
+- WHEN I click “let's explore”
+- THEN i’m brought to a page with a search bar
+- WHEN I click on the search bar and type in my preferred city
+- THEN the weather will populate on the left with a smiley or sad face indicating it’s a good time to go stargazing.

 ## Stretch Goal
 -   Add in hiking trails/map
 -   Add constellations map